How to Handle Complex Data with Hierarchical Extraction

 When dealing with complex, nested data structures, a single LLM call can struggle to produce a valid, complete JSON object.
 The hierarchical extraction feature is designed to solve this by breaking the problem down into smaller, more manageable pieces.

-When to Use This Feature
+When to Use This Feature (Decision Tree)

 Warning